Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-\citet{rosenberg2022zkcreds}'s approach, besides the contribution by \citet{delignat2016cinderella}, arguably comes closest to ours.
+\citet{rosenberg2022zkcreds}'s approach ``zk-creds'', besides the contribution by \citet{delignat2016cinderella}, arguably comes closest to ours.
 They demonstrate the practicality of a \ac{snark}-based approach to anonymous credentials that include many desirable features with a sub-second proving time on a laptop.
-Notably, they also provide formal security proofs for their construction.
+Notably, they provide formal security proofs for their construction.
+Moreover, their implementation supports existing identity (ICAO passports).
 However, their focus is more on establishing the cryptographic foundations than on describing how to design required features and corresponding trade-offs in an \ac{ssi}-based approach. \citet{rosenberg2022zkcreds} implement private, non-interactive proofs of non-revocation using Merkle forests and allow predicate proofs that involve multiple credentials, therefore also facilitating private credential chaining.
-Many of the constructions are only briefly described in the paper, such as wallet-side scalability considerations of revocation, hardware binding, and a predicate proof of geo-location.
-We implement this proof as the polygon inbound proof in Section~\ref{subsec:polygon}.
+Many of the opportunities of their constructions are only briefly described in the paper, such as wallet-side scalability considerations of revocation, hardware binding, and a predicate proof of geo-location.
+We detail several of these discussions and also implement the geo-location proof in the form of a polygon inbound proof in Appendix~\ref{code:polygon}.
+Similarly, \citet{yeoh2023fidoac} propose a framework that uses \acp{snark}-based anonymous credentials in an extension of the established FIDO2 protocol, adding active authentication to~\citep{rosenberg2022zkcreds}.
+While this construction resonates with hardware binding requirements and supports existing documents, it still leaves open how revocation, credential chaining, and custom predicates can be deployed at scale.

+Recently, \ac{snark}-based constructions of anonymous credentials have also attracted industry: For instance, there are efforts to use zk-\acp{snark} for privacy-friendly authentication with Aadhaar credentials~\citep{mirror2023anonymousAdhaar}.
+Aadhaar refers to the Indian governmental digital identity platform that has faced several privacy incidents before~\citep{sedlmeir2021digitalidentities}.
+Moreover, there are several initiatives that use zk-\acp{snark}-based authentication in combination with blockchains, such as the Verida Wallet that integrates Polygon~ID~\citep{verida2023polygon}, or QuarkID that is building on the rollup zkSync.
+QuardID's wallet is allegedly planned for rollout in Buenos Aires~\citep{zkSync2023quarkID}.